abhishek-ch/around-dataengineering/journey/DataEngineer_Journey.md

 ![](images/superset.png) ![](images/sparksql.png) ![](images/cockroach.png) ![](images/getdbt.png)

-But for now we have an amazing interface which can be used by our Analysts & Scientists to explore the data and learn insights.
+But for now we provided an amazing interface which can be used by our Analysts & Scientists to explore the data and discover insights.
-Hurray, we can now make Data Driven Decisions.
-Can we :cold_sweat: ?
+Hurray, we can now make _Data Driven Decisions_.
+Really, Can we :cold_sweat: ?

 ## Big Data

-Well we were expecting to calm down & then suddenly we got hit by data, a lot of data.
+Well we were hoping to enjoy the moment but suddenly we got hit :bomb: by data, a lot of data.
-__The problem now shifted from data to BigData__
+__The problem now shifted from Data to Big Data__

-So what, we have _Spark cluster and partition_, so we will transform everything to parquet and life is great	:sunglasses:.
+So what, we have a _Spark cluster and parquet based partitioned data_, so we can transform all new data to the similar format :sunglasses:.
 Easy guys, well there are some problems we never addressed when we started -

-	1. Queries are too slow
+	1. With so much data, Queries are way too slow
-	2. Infrastructure is burning too much money
+	2. This new data is burning too much resources in Infrastructure
-	3. Even its structered data, its has too many Nulls, weird characters and what not
+	3. Even its structered data, its has too many Nulls, weird characters and what not & we never did any preprocessing
-	4. Way too much data to explore
+	4. Too much data to explore

-We realized we never optimized the job for faster query, but just to add partitions.
+We realized we never optimized the job for faster query, but just to add partitions (random).
 There was not even a discussion on data cleaning as we were not aware what to expect.
-Big Data came too soon & we didn't had any pipeline managing that.
+> Data to Big Data was sudden & our pipeline was not designed to support that.

 ### Data Platform